BensThoughts/zero-rabbit/README.md

     });

-See below methods for more complicated examples.
+See below for more complicated examples.

 # Methods: